A3ima/Ransomware/README.md

 This project doesn't allow to decrypt the data back, while it tells the user it can.
 So don't look for the decrypt method.

+# To Do
+* Create a timer, that when the ransomware start will count for 2 hours.
+After 2 hours the system will get deleted.
+* Hijack the System like NotPetya ransomware does.
+* Use the RIPlace method.

 # Disclaimer
 ## USE THIS PROJECT FOR EDUCATIONAL PURPOSES ONLY.
 THIS IS A VERY HARMFUL PROJECT WITH NO OPTION TO RETURN BACK THE DATA.
 ## I AM NOT RESPONSIBLE FOR ANYTHING YOU DO WITH THIS PROJECT.